 8g gestures apply when

-the device encounters these levels of g-force (like when an astronaut is
+the device encounters these levels of g-force.

 To get the current gesture use the